AlexandreDecan/portion/README.md

  - Atomic intervals and interval sets are supported.
  - Automatic simplification of intervals.
  - Support iteration, comparison, intersection, union, complement, difference and containment.
+ - Import and export intervals to strings and to Python built-in data types.

 ## Installation